SkanderThabet/AnimeApp/README.md

 ## Features

-A few of the things you can do with To-Do App:
+A few of the things you can do with Anime App:

 * View Boruto's characters.
 * Search for specific character.